-Options vary by trim level and include a 3.8-liter V6, alloy wheels, heated leather seats, power driver's seat, anti-lock brakes (ABS), five-speed Sportronic automatic transmission, DVD navigation, faux leather-wrapped steering wheel with touch controls, Rockford Acoustic Design audio, heated-side mirrors and a 258-horsepower 3.8-liter V6 that's part of the Ralliart version.
+Options vary by trim level and include a 3.8-liter V6 with five-speed Sportronic automatic transmission (Ralliart), alloy wheels, heated leather seats, power driver's seat, anti-lock brakes (ABS), DVD navigation, faux leather-wrapped steering wheel with touch controls, SIRIUS Satellite Radio (Ralliart), Rockford Acoustic Design audio and heated side mirrors.

-The Galant offers five trim levels, two with the four-cylinder engine, two with the V6 and one, the Ralliart, with a high-output V6.
+The Galant offers three trim levels, two with the four-cylinder engine, and one, the Ralliart, with a high-output V6.
 The Galant's 2.4-liter four-cylinder engine is adequate for around-town driving and returns impressive city and highway fuel economy.
 The V6 is best suited to those who demand extra power, the kind required for quicker acceleration when merging or passing.

 2.4-liter in-line 4

 160 horsepower @ 5500 rpm